Bladetrain3r/CPAF/Framework/CanonicalDefinitions/CHEATSHEET.md

 A null state is a **reference regime**, often recurrent or metastable, within which the system remains for the chosen criterion and scale.

+A macro-null may be actively maintained by micro-interactions.
+Nullness at one scale does not imply inactivity at every finer scale, and coexistence alone does not prove that an interaction maintains the null.

 It is **not necessarily**:

 - static;